thuongdao2002/My-Project/README.md

 Based on these factors, I define key performance factors

-The last part is to make slides and present
+The last part is to make slides and present.